 Students enrolled in an educational program in preparation for obtaining certain occupational licenses are potentially ineligible for such license if the student has been convicted of an offense.
 For further information, please contact:

 You can also contact the Legal Clinic, or the faculty member in charge of the educational program that you seek to enroll in.
 The further information you will receive will include notification to you of your right to request a criminal history evaluation letter from the licensing authority in order to clarify your particular situation.

 (2 sem hrs; 2 lec)

 On Campus Course

 Class notes are provided through this course in Blackboard.
-Additional paper and pens/pencils may be necessary.
+Additional paper and pens/pencils for note taking may be necessary.

-Laptop computer with internet/WiFi capability for testing with Respondus Lockdown Browser installed.
+Laptop computer with internet/WiFi capability and Respondus Lockdown Browser for in class testing.